 OpenCV (Open Source Computer Vision) is a library of programming functions mainly aimed at real-time computer vision, originally developed by an Intel research center and now open source.

-TouchDesigner comes pre-installed with OpenCV 3.2, and numpy which interface with TouchDesigner's Python 3.5, making it possible for TouchDesigner to access the OpenCV functions directly.
+TouchDesigner comes pre-installed with OpenCV 4.5 (including contributed modules), and numpy which interface with TouchDesigner's Python 3.7.2, making it possible for TouchDesigner to access the OpenCV functions directly.

 - open the Textport with Alt+t

-- if the output is an array of numbers and no errors, OpenCV is working properly.
+- if the output is '4.5.0' and no errors, OpenCV is working properly.

 Every TOP can directly be converted into a NumPy Array by calling the